zorke2000/WorldOfGames/README.md

 ## Versions change log
 **3.1.0**:
 - Added some changes handling the external files (logs & score)
 - Moved the game files to a Games folder
+- Modified the looks & feels of the UI
+- Made the code a bit more "clean"

 **3.0.0**:
 - 3rd version of the WOG project